 These and other quotations which seem to be related to this mysterious Baraita appeared again in various medieval works.
 However, it was not until the end of the nineteenth century that an entire text presented as the Baraita de-Niddah was available to scholars.

 In 1890, using a manuscript he had found in Italy, Chaim Horowitz, a prolific student and editor of rabbinic sources, published in Frankfurt a booklet he entitled Baraita de-Niddah.
 According to Horowitz, the text was handwritten in the sixteenth century, on the last pages of a Palestinian Talmud (Talmud Yerushalmi) printed in Italy a few decades earlier.
-Following a long introduction, a text of about 33,000 characters (approximately six thousand words) was now available to students of rabbinic literature.
+Following a long introduction, a text of about 33,000 characters (approximately 6,000 words) was now available to students of rabbinic literature.
 The text is divided into three chapters, the first and second again divided into seven subdivisions and the third into five subdivisions.
 The manuscript ended abruptly, but Horowitz reconstructed a suggested ending based on other sources.
 He accompanied his text with hundreds of erudite footnotes and also printed along with it several short versions of texts that seem to be related to this long text.
 Most of these versions were copied from well-known printed works; one was from a thirteenth-century manuscript preserved in Parma to this day.
 This last version, the longest among all the additional texts, is still approximately only one twelfth the length of the longest, first version.
-Unfortunately, the manuscript from which Horowitz copied the long version was later lost, most probably during the Holocaust or in transfers of library collections following World War II.
+Unfortunately, the manuscript from which Horowitz copied the long version was later lost, most probably during the Holocaust or in transfers of library collections following the Second World War.
 Nevertheless, using other fragments that we have and to which Horowitz had no access, it is possible to show that his transcription was extremely meticulous and that his printed version is, on the whole, trustworthy.

 The two manuscripts used by Horowitz contained the most important versions of the Baraita de-Niddah, even though we know today of additional manuscripts unavailable to him.
 We will distinguish from now on between the long version, which we will call BdN/a, and the shorter one, from Parma, to which we will refer as BdN/b.